kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/02-challenge-2.md

 1.  <details>
     <summary>prod-web</summary>

     * The deployment has a secret hardcoded.
-Instead, create a secret called 'prod-db' for all the hardcoded values and consume the secret values as environment variables within the deployment.
+Instead, create a secret called `prod-db` for all the hardcoded values and consume the secret values as environment variables within the deployment.

     <br/>